Ragnarson/ragnarson-blog/source/posts/2020-08-05-How-to-avoid-hiring-people-who-are-a-bad-fit-for-your-company.html.markdown

 The question is not how to motivate every single employee on the market.
 That's just impossible.
 Instead, we need to focus on recruiting the right people for our organizations.
 We need to know who they are - and then get them on board.

 If you have ever:

-* Hired someone who left after a few months because 'the company was not what they expected,'
+* Hired someone who left after a few months because 'the company was not what they expected',

 * Dealt with an unmotivated employee who struggled with their responsibilities and delivered little value,

-* Hired a person who didn't get along well with the rest of the team, then let me introduce you to our secret sauce that helps to handle this problem.
+* Hired a person who didn't get along well with the rest of the team,

+then let me introduce you to our secret sauce that helps to handle this problem.

 In what follows, we share an overview of our recruitment framework.
 It has been tremendously helpful for minimizing such problems and brought us a lot of other benefits.